-The PPF provides environment controlled space and equipment for payload processing and encapsulation with a high bay, an airlock, a garment room, and office space.
-The PPF is a 120 m2 climate-controlled ISO 8 (Class 100K) cleanroom.
+The VSFB PPF provides environment controlled space and equipment for payload processing and encapsulation with a high bay, an airlock, a garment room, and office space.
+The PPF is a 60 m2 climate-controlled ISO 8 (Class 100K) cleanroom.
 Ancillary rooms will be visibly clean, air conditioned, humidity-controlled workspaces.
-Available power consists of 120/240 V single phase 60 Hz for processing.
+Available power consists of 120/240 V single phase 60 Hz, 208 V three phase 60 Hz, and 480 V three phase 60 Hz for processing.
 Additional power and equipment can be made available on a mission unique basis.
 Firefly provides transportation of the encapsulated payload from the PPF to the launch pad while maintaining the climate-controlled cleanroom environment.